 The Regent Beverly Wilshire Hotel at Rodeo Drive and Wilshire is the place where characters Vivian and Edward — played by Julia Roberts and Richard Gere — found love in the 1991 film, Pretty Woman.
 The hotel's Lobby Bar looks out into Rodeo Drive and serves wine by the glass.
 They also host an afternoon tea that some say is best outside London.

 Architect Frank Lloyd Wright made his mark on Rodeo Drive, designing the Anderton Court Shops (333 N. Rodeo Drive).
 The building has changed from Wright's original design, but its triangular tower and spiral ramp are obviously Wright's style.
-While we're talking architecture, contemporary architect Richard Meier (who designed the Getty Center) created the Paley Center for Media at 465 N. Beverly Drive.
+And speaking of architecture, contemporary architect Richard Meier (who designed the Getty Center) created the Paley Center for Media at 465 N. Beverly Drive.

 Rodeo Drive Pros and Cons

 The Rodeo Drive legend is much bigger than the street itself, and visitors often marvel at how small the shopping area is.
-It stretches from Sunset to Wilshire, but the Holy Grail of Shopping section of Rodeo Drive is only three blocks long.
+It stretches from Sunset to Wilshire, but the Holy Grail of Shopping section is only three blocks long.

-We rate Rodeo Drive 4 stars out of 5.
+It's a fun place to visit for a few minutes.
 It doesn't cost anything to window-shop, parking is free, and the spectacle is fun to watch.
+But if you're bargain-hunting, you need to go somewhere else.

-Just around the corner from Rodeo on Wilshire, you'll find department stores such as I. Magnin, Saks Fifth Avenue, and Neiman Marcus.
-On the streets parallel to Rodeo, you'll find the same kind of shops that are in any upscale shopping area, a good place to make a purchase and tell your friends at home: "I bought it in Beverly Hills."
+Just around the corner from Rodeo Drive on Wilshire, you'll find high-end department stores.
+On the streets parallel to Rodeo, you'll find the same kind of shops that are in upscale shopping areas everywhere.
+They're a good place to make a purchase and tell your friends at home: "I bought it in Beverly Hills."
 Aside from shopping, there are plenty of other things to do in Beverly Hills.

 Parking at Rodeo Drive